rozha/ansible_playbooks/README.md

 So far, I've tested this role on Digital Ocean only.
 Other cloud providers may or may not be tested in the future but should work with this role anyway.
 It was tested with Debian 10 only for now.

-This role doesn't rely on the version of EasyRSA shipped in system packages.
+This role doesn't rely on the version of EasyRSA shipped by your operating system.
 Instead, it downloads EasyRSA distro from Github.
+Also, upon successful completion this role downloads OpenVPN client configuration file to the **openvpn_server_config_download_path** directory which is **openvpn_conf** by default.
+That configuration file contains all required key and cert data inlined.

 ### Supported variables and their default values